anubhabghosh/ParamEstimation/README.md

     python3 main.py --mode train --model_type gru --dataset_mode pfixed --config [path to config file] --datafile [path to the dataset (.pkl file)] --use_norm 0 --splits [path to the splits file (splitting data into train, val, ...), for the first time this will be created]
     ```
  5. The log files will be stored under appropriate folders under `/log/` and model checkpoints under `/models/`.
  6. Check one of the analysis IPython notebooks where you can simulate or load an evaluation dataset, load the saved model and perform inference.
-In some cases, it may ne required to run the MATLAB code for the comparing methods (like PSEM (NLSS Simpler Model), CPF_SAEM and CME-MH (Metropolis hastings) and then put the location to the results in the notebook.
+In some cases, it may be required to run the MATLAB code for the comparing methods (like PSEM (NLSS Simpler Model), CPF_SAEM and CME-MH (Metropolis hastings) and then put the location to the results in the notebook.

+## License
+The code is published under the MIT license